hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Kids are still on spring break this week, so I am watching them.
 Since SungOh has a play date this morning from 9:00 to 11:00, I will hopefully have some time to study.

+10:05 Trying to understand how all the pieces of the code fit together in "Pet Shelter".